A summer walk on the Fife Coastal Path with lunch at St Monans

 As the tide was still out we took the chance to use the stepping stones over the Dreel Burn to cross to Anstruther Shore Street where we ended our walk.

 On our return to Elie we spotted these lovely sunflowers growing at Ardross Farm and couldn’t resist adding a final picture of them.

 We had a choice of different places to enjoy an ice cream to round off our walk, as we arrived in Anstruther at around 3 pm.
 This time we opted for some delicious Jannetta’s Gelateria ice cream from Lisa’s Ice Cream Parlour.

 Stay in the East Neuk and Walk the Fife Coastal Path

-Base yourself at Sandcastle Cottage, Crail as an ideal place from which to walk the Fife Coastal Path from Leven through to the end-point at Newburgh (Sections 4 to 8 on the Footprint Map).
+Base yourself at Sandcastle Cottage, Crail as an ideal place from which to walk the Fife Coastal Path from Leven through to the end-point at Newburgh.
+For more details on walking the Fife Coastal Path see our guide for tips and suggestions by clicking this link.
 We look forward to welcoming you there.
 Take a look around our website for more ideas, or if you’re ready to book, here’s a handy link: